Welcome to the SOICH Website

 Become a part of our incredible community - join SOICH today!

-The AAP Section on International Child Health (SOICH) will be hosting its annual educational program at the 2014 National Conference and Exhibition (NCE) in San Diego - more info at www.aapexperience.org.
+The AAP Section on International Child Health (SOICH) hosted its annual educational program at the 2014 National Conference and Exhibition (NCE) on October 12, 2014 in San Diego - more info and session highlights at www.aapexperience.org.
+Save the date for the 2015 AAP National Conference scheduled for October 24-27, 2015 in Washington, DC!

-As part of the program, we will hold the 3rd Annual Global Child Health Abstract Symposium and SOICH Photo Competition -SOICHpix.
+As part of the program, we also held the 3rd Annual Global Child Health Abstract Symposium and SOICH Photo Competition - SOICHpix.

 As health care providers working abroad and locally all of you have unique perspectives about the state of child health in your country/state/province/community.
 If you enjoy writing or reading about experiences throughout the world please check out www.worldschildren.org.
 You will have any opportunity to share your own thoughts!